federgraph/fleetrace-angular-fr05i/README.md

 - If connected these messages will go out to the server.
 - There will be a bib button for every entry in the race/event.
 - The color of these bib buttons can be pink or blue.
-- Click on a pink to generate a message.
+- Click on a pink bib to generate a message.
 - A message will be generated and the button will turn blue.
 - Blue buttons are buttons for used bibs.
 - Bibs are bows (bow numbers) in the sport of sailing.